zvi-code/z-valkey-search/README.md

 ## Scaling

-ValkeySearch supports both **Standalone** and **Cluster** modes.
+valkey-search supports both **Standalone** and **Cluster** modes.
 Query processing and ingestion scale linearly with CPU cores in both modes.
 For large storage requirements, users can leverage Cluster mode for horizontal scaling of the keyspace.

 If replica lag is acceptable, users can achieve horizontal query scaling by directing clients to read from replicas.

 ## Performance

-ValkeySearch achieves high performance by storing vectors in-memory and applying optimizations throughout the stack to efficiently utilize the host resources, such as:
+valkey-search achieves high performance by storing vectors in-memory and applying optimizations throughout the stack to efficiently utilize the host resources, such as:

 - **Parallelism:**  Threading model that enables lock-free execution in the read path.
 - **CPU Cache Efficiency:** Designed to promote efficient use of CPU cache.